-This Act comes into operation on the day on which it receives the Royal Assent.
+This Act comes into operation on the day on which it receives the Royal Assent 1.

-3. Definitions
+3. Terms used in this Act

 In this Act, unless the contrary intention appears —

-“coal contract” means the transaction referred to in paragraph 20.7.9 of the report of the Royal Commission;
+coal contract means the transaction referred to in paragraph 20.7.9 of the report of the Royal Commission;

-“DPP” means the Director of Public Prosecutions under the Director of Public Prosecutions Act 1991;
+DPP means the Director of Public Prosecutions under the Director of Public Prosecutions Act 1991;

-“record of the Royal Commission” has the meaning given to that term by section 4 (1) of the Royal Commission (Custody of Records) Act 1992;
+record of the Royal Commission has the meaning given to that term by section 4 (1) of the Royal Commission (Custody of Records) Act 1992;

-“Royal Commission” has the meaning given to that term by section 4 (1) of the Royal Commission (Custody of Records) Act 1992;
+Royal Commission has the meaning given to that term by section 4 (1) of the Royal Commission (Custody of Records) Act 1992;

-“special investigator” means the person for the time being appointed under section 4 (1) as special investigator.
+special investigator means the person for the time being appointed under section 4 (1) as special investigator.

 4. Inquiry